draperlaboratory/cozy/docs/source/gettingstarted.rst

 is reached and adding constraints to the SMT solver.
 Assumes are used for adding preconditions, and are often set to be triggered at the start of functions.
-Asserts are triggered if there exists an input that will cause the assert to be evaluated to true.
+Asserts are triggered if there exists an input that will cause the assert to evaluate to false.
 Note that directives do not change the code being executed: they work more or less in the same way as debug breakpoints.